Kriptikz/dagger-dash-man/README.md

     sudo systemctl reload nginx
     ```
 ### Running this web server.
+  - Download/Build the binary and run it however you want.

+  - TODO: Setting it up as a systemd service.

+#### Sudo notes
   - running systemctl commands requires `sudo`.
 Which means when running this service
 if the start, stop, or restart commands are issued the web server will request a
 password to authenticate and run that command.
 This defeats the whole purpose though,